izik-adio/100-Days-Of-Python/Day-4/README.md

 This is a program that runs two dice and gives it's output it is also built using the random module in pytyhon

+## Bill payer

+This is a simple program that choose a user from the supplied name of users to pay the fees of other users.